|Learn how to understand cultures and build relationships with people from other cultures.

 As community builders, it helps to develop relationships with parents.
 If a young person sees her parents have relationships with people from the mainstream culture, it can help her feel that their family is accepted.
 It supports the teen in being more connected to her family and her community--and also, both relationships are critical protective factors for drug and alcohol abuse and other dangerous behaviors.
 In addition, in building relationships with parents, we develop lines of communication, so when conflicts arise, they can be more easily resolved.

 As you are building relationships with people who have different cultural backgrounds than your own, you will probably make mistakes at some point.
 That happens.
-Don't let making mistakes of making mistakes keep you from going ahead and building relationships.
+Don't let the fear of making mistakes keep you from going ahead and building relationships.

 One of the best ways to help you build relationships with people of different cultures is to demonstrate that you are willing to take a stand against discrimination when it occurs.
 People will be much more motivated to get to know you if they see that you are willing to take risks on their behalf.